sumeetkumar1709/ContestScrapper/README.md

 - `GET /codechef`: Retrieves a list of upcoming coding contests from codechef.
 - `GET /codeforces`: Retrieves a list of upcoming coding contests from codeforces.
-- `GET /atcoder`: Retrieves a list of upcoming coding contests from codeforces.
+- `GET /atcoder`: Retrieves a list of upcoming coding contests from atcoder.
+- `GET /leetcode`: Retrieves a list of upcoming coding contests from leetcode.

 ## Response Format